What is network penetration testing?

 Often a network penetration test follows four specific steps.
 The test concludes with a network pen test report, which is a detailed analysis of business risks and the risk findings.

-In this first phase, the ethical hackers discuss with key stakeholders what the overall goal of the testing will be and what vulnerabilities the organization has identified.
+In this first phase, the ethical hackers discuss with key stakeholders what the overall goal of the testing is and what vulnerabilities the organization has identified.
 Before pen testing a vulnerability assessment should be done.

 From there, the pen testers and stakeholders decide which tests to perform and the success metrics they plan to use.
 Testers use several different tools and methodologies to perform the fake attacks, such as port scanning and network mapping (nmap).

-Black box testing: A ‘black box’ test is conducted from the perspective of an average hacker with little or no internal knowledge about the network system.
-This type of testing would be an external pen test since its goal is to exploit outward-facing vulnerabilities within the network.
+Black box testing: A ‘black box’ test simulates an average hacker’s approach, lacking internal knowledge of the network.
+This type of testing would be an external pen test because its goal is to use outward-facing vulnerabilities within the network.

 White box testing: Finally, the white box test is the most intrusive of the three security testing types.
 This test is performed to portray an IT specialist or someone with access to the organization’s source code and all possible data about the system.
 This test is typically performed last to test the integrity of an IT architecture.
 And further ensure possible hackers and cyberattacks to the target system are impenetrable.